Bid procedure for championships

 Bid Procedure Step 1

-If your federation or your organization want to bid for the hosting right of one of ETBF’s Championships, you must fill in the Championship Application and send the document to the ETBF Secretary General Valgeir Gudbjartsson at firstname.lastname@example.org.
+If your federation or your organization want to bid for the hosting right of one of EBF’s Championships, you must fill in the Championship Application and send the document to the EBF Secretary General Natasa Pirc Musar at firstname.lastname@example.org

 Bid Procedure Step 2

-After the deadline for bids is passed, the ETBF Presidium will study applications received and select the hosts.
+After the deadline for bids is passed, the EBF Presidium will study applications received and select the hosts.